Avaiga/taipy-doc/docs/manuals/gui/extension/dynamic_element/index.md

 The [previous section on static elements](../static_element.md) exposes how element libraries and elements are defined.
-A major limitation with static elements is that you cannot change their property values at run-time.
+A major limitation with static elements is that you cannot change their property values at runtime.
 In Taipy GUI, you can [bind Python variables or expressions](../../binding.md) to properties so that the user interface is immediately updated should the application modify the value of a variable.